-Don’t directly contest anyone, ever: If you land in the exact same house as someone else, you are literally asking to get killed.
-Remember that you might be the best player in the world but if your opponent finds a shotgun while all you can show for the 3 seconds of looting is a fishing rod, let’s just say that you are in a far from an ideal position.
+If you land in the exact same house as someone else, you are adding a lot of totally unnecessary risk.
+You might be the best player in the world but if your opponent finds a shotgun while all you can find is a fishing rod, you’re probably going to get wiped out.

-Of course, if someone lands in your house after you, there is little you can do about that, but at least you have the few seconds of loot time advantage.
+If someone lands in your house after you, there is little you can do about that, but at least you have a few seconds of loot time advantage.

-If you get good loot right off the bat, push players nearby: Let’s say someone contested the building next to you.
-If by chance you have a purple or golden shotgun and a spray gun with half or full shield within the first 10-15 seconds, push the player next to you.
+Let’s say someone contested the building next to you.
+If you have a purple or golden shotgun and a spray gun with half or full shield within the first 10-15 seconds, push the player next to you.

-Chances of them having decent loot already is very unlikely, which essentially allows you to eliminate them fairly easily and quickly without much hassle.
+The chances of them having decent loot already is very unlikely, which gives you a huge advantage to eliminate them.
+Push with your teammates if you can.